-Lamar High School provides various special education services and are identified through an individual student's ARD (Admission Review and Dismissal)/IEP (Individual Education Plan) document and meeting.
-Students qualify for special education services based on an FIE (Full and Individual Evaluation) conducted by an HISD Evaluation Specialist.
-If you have any questions regarding services, please contact the Lamar Special Education Chairperson and/or Coordinator.
+Lamar High School provides various special education services.
+Students qualify for special education services based on an FIE (Full and Individual Evaluation).
+These services are identified in an ARD (Admission Review and Dismissal) meeting.
+At this meeting the team develops or reviews the student's IEP (Individual Education Plan).
+If you have any questions regarding services, please contact the Lamar Special Education Chairperson and/or Assistant Principal.